Frequently Asked Questions

 Financial aid funds are not received until after classes begin.
 Your bill will show your pending aid in addition to what you owe.
 Your classes will not be dropped for non-payment if you have enough aid to cover the bill.

 Once we confirm attendance in classes, financial aid will credit to accounts, usually about 3 weeks after the start of your classes.
 Refunds are possible only after the funds are received.
-We expect the refunds to start on September 10th.

 No, financial aid is based on the number of credits you are taking, so while full-time is 12 credits, you may still receive a lower amount if you are taking fewer credits.
 You must be taking at least 6 credits to receive most types of aid, including a student loan.
 And classes must be required for your ECTC program plan to be eligible for aid.